airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/FTP (Port 21) Enumeration.md

 `ftp://$IP` , You can visit the site to see the file.

-1. Check for anonymous login.
-ID: anonymous Password:x  or password is annoymous
+1. Check for anonymous login. `ID: anonymous Password:x  or password is annoymous`
-2. Always check for version (possible for exploitation (searchsploit) 3.Brtue force login with Hydra. hydra -L user.txt -P pass.txt $IP ftp. (use -l if user name is known)
+2. Always check for **version** (possible for exploitation (searchsploit) 3.Brtue force login with Hydra. `hydra -L user.txt -P pass.txt $IP ftp`. (use -l if user name is known)

 ## Steps: